-▶ BP 5144.1 Suspension and Expulsion
+BP 5144.1 Suspension and Expulsion

-The Board made recommendations at the March 5, 2012 Board Worksession that the policy on Suspension and Expulsion should be presented in a more positive tone and reference more proactive measures.
-This policy has been edited to address these concerns of the Board.
+This policy was also reviewed by the Policy Committee on February 6, 2012, presented to the Board Worksession on March 5 and sent back to the Policy Committee on April 2, 2012 with a request that it be presented in a more positive tone and reference more proactive measures.
+This policy has now been edited to meet these concerns.

-BP and AR 6190 Evaluation of Instructional Programs (NEW POLICY)
+BP and AR 6190 Evaluation of Instructional Programs (NEW POLICY AND AR)